cell-org/tutorial.cell.computer/README.md

 >
 > In most NFT contracts, "minting" means the minter will receive the minted token.
 >
-> However with Cell, the "minter" and the "receiver" roles are decoupled and programmable, which means you can program who can mint and who can receive, separately.
+> However with Cell, the "minter" and the "receiver" roles are decoupled and separately programmable, which means you can program who can mint and who can receive, separately.
 >
-> To learn about how you can restrict the "receiver" regardless of who mints the NFT, see the "Giftable NFTs" section.
+> To learn about how you can restrict the "receiver" regardless of who mints the NFT, see the "Reeiver address lock" section.

 #### Single minter authorization